Skip to main content

 You can provide runtime parameters to your SQL++ query to make it more flexible.
 To specify substitutable parameters within your query string prefix the name with $ — see: Example 51.

 Example 51.
-Running a SQL++ Query
+Running an SQL++ Query

 final db = await Database.openAsync('hotel');

-final query = await Query.fromN1ql(
+final query = await db.createQuery(

 r'''